BytelyPlay/minigamz-reborn/README.md

 1. NPCs (Base class done just need to actually add the NPCs)
 2. finish the protocol
 3. convert to 100% gradle KTS
+4. add some way to configure where the server is...